Dynamic graph and polynomial chaos based models for contact tracing data analysis and optimal testing prescription: Introduction

-The recent COVID-19 pandemic has proved difficult to contain due to the large population of asymptomatic individuals.
+{Some epidemics/pandemics, including t}he recent COVID-19 pandemic have proved difficult to contain due to the large population of asymptomatic individuals.
 Asymptomatic people are individuals who are infected with the virus but have no symptoms.
 Asymptomatic people can be contagious to others.
-It is estimated that up to 40\% of infected individuals are asymptomatic \cite{li2020substantial,liu2020dynamical,weinstein2020analytic}.
-Identifying the asymptomatic individuals is therefore needed to successfully curb the spread of COVID-19.
-Testing for COVID-19 is another area that has proved to be difficult and has impeded the efforts to contain the virus.
-Without a doubt, testing is likely the most important tool that health-care professionals have to assess the spread of the virus within the population, yet the lack of testing kits and lab resources continues to limit testing volume.
+It is estimated that up to 40\% of COVID-19 infected individuals are asymptomatic \cite{li2020substantial,liu2020dynamical,weinstein2020analytic}.
+Estimating the asymptomatic individuals is therefore needed to successfully curb the spread of the disease.
+Testing and vaccine distributions are the other important areas that have proved to be difficult and have impeded the efforts to contain {the spread of viruses}.
+Without a doubt, testing is likely the most important tool that health-care professionals have to assess the spread of viruses within the population, yet the lack of testing kits and lab resources continues to limit testing volume.
 Additionally the cost of testing may also limit testing in disadvantaged communities.
-Since testing is a limited resource, testing the entire population periodically is not feasible and therefore it is of great importance to optimally prescribe testing.
+Since testing is a limited resource, testing the entire population periodically is not feasible and therefore it is of great importance to optimally prescribe testing. {Once effective vaccines are available, efficient vaccine distributions can curb the disease spread successfully.
+However, vaccine availability could be limited, and tools to optimize vaccine distribution under limited vaccination budget are necessary.}

 \paragraph{Our contributions:} In this paper we employ contact tracing data to infer which individuals are likely to be asymptomatic and which individuals should be tested to mitigate uncertainty of the overall network.
 We prescribe an optimal testing recommendations to mitigate the overall risk under the constraints of limited testing resources.
 To achieve these goals we start by representing the contact tracing data as a dynamic graph.
 Each node represents an individual, and connections between the nodes represents the interaction between individuals, such as physical proximity and duration of contact.
 We use a compartmental epidemiological model to evolve the graph in time.
-The evolution also incorporates new data from contact tracing as well as new testing data of individuals.
+The evolution also incorporates new data from contact tracing as well as new testing {and vaccination} data of individuals.